-Electronic devices, including smartwatches and mobile phones, can be used to record test questions and answers or to bring unauthorized aids or materials, including notes or answer keys, into the testing room.
-College Board strictly prohibits such devices to protect test content and prevent security breaches.
+Because electronic devices, including smartwatches and mobile phones, can be used to record test questions and answers or to bring unauthorized aids or materials, including notes or answer keys, into the testing room, College Board strictly prohibits such devices.

 Phone access is not allowed in the testing site (unless approved for use as an accommodation).
-Consequences for using prohibited devices include dismissal, score invalidation, and collection of the electronic device for investigation.
+Consequences for possessing prohibited devices include dismissal, score invalidation, and collection of the electronic device for investigation.
+Students who possess prohibited devices during the test, including breaks, may be barred from future College Board assessments.
 Refer to the Irregularity Chart for direction on how to address students caught using prohibited devices and aids.
 An IR must be completed for all incidents.